x-team/symphony-tutorial/README.md

 _(more information at [Order Entries](http://symphonyextensions.com/extensions/order_entries/))_

 Now go to `System > Extensions` and install both.
 The __Selectbox Link Field__ will provide a new kind of field that is used to link one section to another.
-The __Order Entries__ is also a new field type to allow user sort entries by dragging the lines in the entries list.
+The __Order Entries__ is also a new field type to allow sorting of entries by dragging the lines in the entries list.

 ![install-sbl-and-order-extensions](screenshots/15-install-sbl-and-order-extensions.png)

-Now go to `Blueprints > Sections` and `Create New` section as the following:
+Now go to `Blueprints > Sections` and `Create New` section:

 ![creating-images-section](screenshots/16-creating-images-section.png)

-After create the __Images sections__, go to `Content > News` and spot the new column called `Images` on the right side.
+After creating the __Images sections__, go to `Content > News`.
+See the new column called `Images` on the right side?
 Click on the `0 →` link of any entry to create sample content linked to that entry.

 ![linked-section](screenshots/17-linked-section.png)

 #### d) Filling Images section with sample content

-Create content is something really simple, as we saw before.
-No big deal here too.
+Creating content is really straightforward, as we saw before.
+No big deal here either.

-After creating some sample content, you'll be able to see in the __News Section__ entries list, in the __Images__ column something like `5 →` and when you click in this link you'll go to __Image Section__ entries list, but filtered only with related entries.
+After creating some sample content, take a look in the __Images__ column of the __News Section__ entries list.
+You'll see something like `5 →`.
+Clicking this link takes you to the __Image Section__ entries list, filtered to display only related entries.

 ![images-section](screenshots/18-images-section.png)

 ### II.
 Working with Data Sources

 So far so good!
 At this point we already have a complete administration interface for CRUD/BREAD stuff.
-Now we'll jump in Data Sources!
+Now we'll jump into Data Sources!

 Data Sources are filters to fetch entries from sections on demand.
 To create a new Data Source go to `Blueprints > Data Sources > Create New`.

-For this example we need to know what we want in the frontend (getting there!).
-So, lets imagine the following specs: In the homepage of __mywebsite__ I want to see a list of all news with links for the news page.
-In the list, news should be sorted by date desc with date and title.
+Before going further here we first need an idea of we want in the frontend.
+So lets imagine the following specs: In the homepage of __mywebsite__ I want to see a list of all news with links for the news page.
+In the list, news should be sorted by date (newest first) with date and title.
 In the news page I want to see all data of that news.

-To accomplish this we'll need a few Data Sources, go to `Blueprints > Data Sources > Create New` and create the following:
+To accomplish this we'll need a few Data Sources.
+Go to `Blueprints > Data Sources > Create New` and create the following:

 - List News (fetch all News, sorted by date desc)
 - Current News (fetch only the current news)
-- News Images (fetch all images of the current news, sorted by sord order field desc)
+- News Images (fetch all images of the current news, sorted by sort order field desc)

 #### a) List News

-Select source __News__, sort by date desc, disable pagination to fetch all entries, select only title and date fields to output.
+- Select source __News__ and sort by date desc.
+- Disable pagination to fetch all entries.
+- Select only title and date fields to output.

 ![list-news-datasource](screenshots/19-list-news-datasource.png)

 #### b) Current News

-Select source __News__, set condition with required param `$title`, if this condition return false, redirect to a 404 page.
-Filter by the __Title field__ with `$title` param.
-Disable pagination to fetch all entries, select only title, date, author and text (formatted) to output.
-Also output `$ds-current-news.system-id` param with the results.
+- Select source __News__ and set condition with required param `$title`.
+- If this condition return false redirect to a 404 page.
+- Filter by the __Title field__ with `$title` param.
+- Disable pagination to fetch all entries.
+- Select only title, date, author and text (formatted) to output.
+- Also output `$ds-current-news.system-id` param with the results.

-_We'll see where `$title` param come from in the next topic!_
+_Not sure where the `$title` param comes from?
+Hang in there, we'll see in the next section!_

 ![current-news-datasource](screenshots/20-current-news-datasource.png)

 #### c) News Images

+- Select source __Images__.
-Select source __Images__, Filter by the __News field__ (the Selectbox link field) with the `$ds-current-news.system-id` param from the __Current News__ Data Source, this is called chaining datasources.
-Sort by __Sord order field__ desc, disable pagination to fetch all entries, select only caption, credits and image fields to output.
+- Filter by the __News field__ (the Selectbox link field) with the `$ds-current-news.system-id` param from the __Current News__ Data Source.
+This is called chaining datasources.
+- Sort by __Sort order field__ desc.
+- Disable pagination to fetch all entries.
+- Select only caption, credits and image fields to output.

 ![news-images-datasource](screenshots/21-news-images-datasource.png)

 #### d) List of Data Sources

-So, this is the `Blueprints > Data Sources` now.
+This is how `Blueprints > Data Sources` looks now:

 ![list-of-datasources](screenshots/22-datasources.png)